m-kordi/serial-number-generator/README.md

-# serial-number-generator
+# serial-number and password-generator
-serial number generator
+serial number and password generator